pdiakumis/rock/README.md

 <img src="man/figures/README-piano-plot-cnvkit-facets-purple-titan1-1.png" width="100%" />

-  - You can also zoom into
+  - You can also zoom into specific
 chromosomes:

 <!-- end list -->